osmandvc/react-upload-control/packages/core/README.md

       try {
         if (!file.file) throw new Error("No file provided");

-        // Generate a unique key for the file const key = `uploads/${Date.now()}-${file.name}`;
+        const key = `uploads/${Date.now()}-${file.name}`;

-        // Create the upload
         const upload = new Upload({
           client: s3Client,
           params: {